TechGrounds-Cloud8/cloud8-Rolfsijtema/week8cloud8/Functions AWS.md

 - Cloudtrail: trails all API calls on userlevel.
 - AWS SHield: minitiate DDoS attacks.
 - KMS: key management system.  create encryptionkeys.

+**POLLY**
+Amazon Polly is a service that turns text into lifelike speech, allowing you to create applications that talk, and build entirely new categories of speech-enabled products.
+Polly's Text-to-Speech (TTS) service uses advanced deep learning technologies to synthesize natural sounding human speech.

+Amazon Athena: is a service that enables data analysts to perform interactive queries in the web-based cloud storage service, Amazon Simple Storage Service (S3)

+HMS: AWS CloudHSM is a cloud-based hardware security module (HSM) that enables you to easily generate and use your own encryption keys on the AWS Cloud.

+ETL: As The ETL definition suggests that ETL is nothing but Extract,Transform and loading of the data;This process needs to be used in data warehousing widely.
+The simple example of this is managing sales data in shopping mall

+Document storage in AWS: answer Document DB
+Terraform: you can use to communicate between diffirent types of Clouds.